Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

-Dishes differ from one region to another in Morocco, as each region is characterized by specific dishes which translate its history and customs.
-Certain dishes are prepared according to certain special rituals, or on certain occasions.
-The Moroccan table encompasses dishes of Berber, Arabic, Jewish, Andalusian, African and Maghrebi origins, given that the Kingdom has been, since ancient times, a land of coexistence of several civilizations and cultures.
+Dishes differ from one region to another in Morocco, as each area is characterized by specific dishes which reflect its history and customs.
+Some dishes are prepared according to special rituals or only for celebrations.

 1. Tagine